 Adaptive Feed Control (AFC) automatically regulates the feed rate of the TNC, taking into consideration the respective spindle power and other process data.
 In a teach-in cut, the TNC records the maximum spindle power.
-Then, before actual machining, you define in a table the respective limit values between which the TNC can influence the feed rate in the "control" mode.
-Of course, various overload reactions can be provided for, which can also be defined by your machine tool builder.
+Then, before actual machining, you define in a table the respective limit values between which the TNC will be permitted to influence the feed rate in "control" mode.
+Of course, various overload reactions can be specified once they have been individually defined by your machine tool builder.

 Adaptive feed rate control offers various advantages: